ritterim/rimdev-blog/src/content/posts/2024-10-09-remove-file-extension.md

 - gets just the filename from the path
 - uses `LastIndexOf(".")` to find the period before the extension
 - uses `Slice` to get the filename without the extension
-- converts the filename without the extention back to a string
+- converts the filename without the extension back to a string

 I found this paragraph in an [article exploring spans](https://learn.microsoft.com/en-us/archive/msdn-magazine/2018/january/csharp-all-about-span-exploring-a-new-net-mainstay) that gives an example of when you might want to use a span.
 It helps shed light on the benchmark results.